Bedtime procrastination is a phenomenon where people unnecessarily delay going to bed, especially when they know that doing so is bad for them.

 Prevalence of bedtime procrastination

 Bedtime procrastination is a common phenomenon, that has been observed in a wide range of populations, including adolescents, college students, and adults.
 For example, in one study on an adult sample, 74% of people who were surveyed indicated that they go to bed later than they planned to at least once a week, with no external reason for doing so.

 This is important to keep in mind if you engage in bedtime procrastination yourself or if you know someone who does it, because it shows that even though this phenomenon can be highly problematic, it’s something that many other people struggle with too.

-Bedtime procrastination is associated with a wide range of issues, including lack of sleep, fatigue, lower wellbeing, and worse physical and mental health.
+Bedtime procrastination is associated with worse quality and quantity of sleep, which can cause many issues, including lack of sleep (or sleep deprivation), fatigue, exhaustion, worse emotional wellbeing, and worse mental and physical health.

 Furthermore, bedtime procrastination can lead to many negative emotions, such as anger, frustration, shame, and guilt, especially when the bedtime procrastinator repeatedly engages in it even though they know it’s bad for them and even though they want to stop.

 In addition, when bedtime procrastination causes tiredness, this can lead to reduced capacity for self-regulation, and consequently to increased procrastination, both when it comes to bedtime, and when it comes to other things, like workplace tasks.